ardpack/ardpack/README.md

 their projects more efficiently and clearly using `ardpack` packages to specify a list of dependencies.
-The end user is also able to install the package and its dependencies automatically in the command line on a per project basis. `ardpack` not only assists developers in structuring large Arduino projects but the end user as well by streamlining the installation of any library and its dependencies into a single command.
+The end user is also able to install the package and its dependencies automatically in the command line on a per project basis. `ardpack` not only assists developers in structuring large Arduino projects but assists the end user as well by streamlining the installation of any library and its dependencies into a single command.